This page is for the applicants who have achieved a qualification recognised for registration following attendance at an approved course.

 That's a lot of money to find in my first year of practice!
 Is there no way round it?

-We fully appreciate that you will have just completed a course and will also have other costs to cover, unfortunately our rules are absolute, so we have no other option.
+We fully appreciate that you will have just completed a course and will also have other costs to cover, unfortunately our rules are absolute, so we have no other option but to ask that the full fee is paid before we grant registration.

 Having said that, if you are not intending to register immediately and not before 10 November, our rules prevent us from requiring a retention fee from you for next year.
 This means if you register on or after 10 November your registration will effectively go through to the following November before you need to pay again.
 We appreciate this will not help everyone but it's all that is allowable under the rules.